Join us at our upcoming Energy Transition Workshop on 30 July 2026, Thursday!

 NGO and social sector leaders

-Corporate teams working on transition and strategy
+Corporate teams working on transition, innovation and strategy

 Recommended for participants aged 13 and above